Dell iDRAC Monitoring

 of the Power Unit Status and Redundancy Power Unit Status values, the “other” state is a bug and equals to “ok” and the “unknown” state equals to “not monitored” so these might be not considered to be an “alert”.

-Also advanced monitoring is possible in Dell iDRAC server controllers by using Domotz Integration scripts.
+Here is some advanced monitoring available in Dell iDRAC server controllers via Domotz Integration scripts.

-By applying the Physical HDs script, you will be able to monitor all this information:
+By applying the Physical Disks script, you will be able to monitor all this information:

 • Type